Heyuan Guangdong, China Travel Guide

 Each season has different advantages and disadvantages.

 High Season (October-November, late March-April): Weather is pleasant, skies are clear, and conditions are good for outdoor activities plus touring.
 Air quality often improves.
-Many celebrations happen during these periods.
+Many festivals occur at these times.
 The call for accommodations and transportation is higher, leading to increased prices.
 Crowds gather at popular attractions, needing earlier booking for tours and hotels.

 Transition periods